 The well-equipped kitchen, fitted with solid American oak units and a cosy dining area, provides an ideal spot for a leisurely breakfast.

-There are two further double bedrooms upstairs, one benefiting from a glimpse of the sea and St Tudwals Island.
+There are two double bedrooms upstairs, one benefiting from a glimpse of the sea and St Tudwals Island.

 Outside there is ample parking which extends to a lawned area with garden furniture, all enjoying a lovely sunny aspect.